openhab/openhabian/docs/openhabian-DEBUG.md

 If you succeed logging on and get to see a banner with system information, please also copy that as part of your issue.

 If you're able to help in producing a fix to problems, we happily take any Pull Request.
 Explaining git and Github unfortunately is out of our scope (Google is your friend).
+See also [CONTRIBUTING.md](https://github.com/openhab/openhabian/blob/master/CONTRIBUTING.md).
 For simple fixes to a single file only, you can click through the source starting at <https://github.com/openhab/openhabian> and edit the file online, GitHub will then offer to create the PR.
 You can also clone the openHABian repository, make your changes locally and use git to check in your changes and upload them to a repo copy of yours, then follow the git-offered link to create the PR.
 Either way, don't forget to sign your work.